Skip to content

 enterprise T1036 Masquerading -

-enterprise T1036.004 Masquerade Task or Service In one instance, menuPass added PlugX as a service with a display name of “Corel Writing Tools Utility.”13
+enterprise T1036.004 Masquerade Task or Service In one instance, menuPass added PlugX as a service with a display name of “Corel Writing Tools Utility.”12

-enterprise T1036.005 Match Legitimate Name or Location PlugX has been disguised as legitimate Adobe and PotPlayer files.14
+enterprise T1036.005 Match Legitimate Resource Name or Location PlugX has been disguised as legitimate Adobe and PotPlayer files.11 PlugX has also imitated legitimate software directories and file names through the creation and storage of a legitimate EXE and the malicious DLLs.813167

-enterprise T1112 Modify Registry PlugX has a module to create, delete, or modify Registry keys.1
+enterprise T1112 Modify Registry PlugX has a module to create, delete, or modify Registry keys.819

-enterprise T1106 Native API PlugX can use the Windows API functions GetProcAddress, LoadLibrary, and CreateProcess to execute another process.614
+enterprise T1106 Native API PlugX can use the Windows API functions GetProcAddress, LoadLibrary, and CreateProcess to execute another process.8116

-enterprise T1135 Network Share Discovery PlugX has a module to enumerate network shares.1
+enterprise T1135 Network Share Discovery PlugX has a module to enumerate network shares.81

-enterprise T1095 Non-Application Layer Protocol PlugX can be configured to use raw TCP or UDP for command and control.2
+enterprise T1095 Non-Application Layer Protocol PlugX can be configured to use raw TCP or UDP for command and control.82

-enterprise T1027 Obfuscated Files or Information PlugX can use API hashing and modify the names of strings to evade detection.1014
+enterprise T1027 Obfuscated Files or Information PlugX can use API hashing and modify the names of strings to evade detection.1811

 enterprise T1057 Process Discovery PlugX has a module to list the processes running on a machine.1

-enterprise T1012 Query Registry PlugX can enumerate and query for information contained within the Windows Registry.61
+enterprise T1012 Query Registry PlugX can enumerate and query for information contained within the Windows Registry.816

 enterprise T1113 Screen Capture PlugX allows the operator to capture screenshots.1